kkinnear/zprint/doc/reference.md

 ```

 Of course, if nothing matches a regex, then that isn't a problem:

+This style will interoperate well with `:ns-justify` or `:require-justify`.
+Just be sure and put `:sort-requires` first.
+You can also use `how-to-ns`.

 ```
 (czprint i310d {:parse-string? true :style {:style-call :sort-requires :regex-vec [#"^aa\." #"^b\." :| #"^a\.c\."]}})